 11.2.3 Interpretation of horizontal resolution requirements for GBON land stations/platforms

 The GBON target numbers of the surface land stations and upper-air stations over land were initially communicated to Members through the WMO GBON Global Gap Analysis in January 2022.
 Those numbers are the defining target for assessing Member’s GBON compliance.
 They were determined by dividing the land surface area of the Member, or a sum of the land surface area and EEZ surface area for SIDS, by the respective horizontal resolution (Table 11.1) squared.
 In specific cases, where the size or shape of the Country/Territory does not allow to properly address the GBON target requirements calculated in the explained way, Members may wish to adjust the calculation method and determine their own network station distribution.
 In such cases, the WMO Secretariat should be consulted and/or an exemption under Article 9 of the WMO Convention can be requested.
 Regardless of the number of stations that can be sponsored by different initiatives and that can ensure a higher than the required number of stations, the GBON target number for compliance monitoring remains the same as defined for the standard density requirements.
 Members who operate networks with densities higher than the high-density requirements, are encouraged to assign such stations to GBON and make data from those stations available internationally through WIS.

 11.2.4 GBON target numbers for Members with Exclusive Economic Zones significantly larger than land area

 For Members whose surface area of the Exclusive Economic Zone is significantly larger than the land surface area, the GBON horizontal resolution requirement for the surface marine stations in the Exclusive Economic Zones will be applied for observations from both, surface land and surface marine observing stations/ platforms over the entirety of the area (that is, land surface area and EEZ surface area).
 Similar approach will be taken for upper-air stations/platforms operated from land and in EEZ.
 The GBON horizontal resolution requirement for the upper-air stations/platforms operated in EEZ will be applied over the entirety of the area.
 In those cases, the GBON target number of stations required for Member compliance can be determined by dividing the entirety of the land surface and EEZ surface area by the respective horizontal resolutions squared.

 11.3 ASSIGNEMENT OF GBON STATIONS/PLATFORMS

-11.31 Process for the designation assignment of GBON stations/platforms
+11.3.1 Process for the assignment of GBON stations/platforms

-The composition of GBON,is updated according to the proposals of Members with regard to the designationassignment of GBON stations, is regularly approved by INFCOM/ platforms in OSCAR/Surface.
+The composition of GBONis updated according to the proposals of Members with regard to the assignment of GBON stations/ platforms in OSCAR/Surface.

-Members have the authority to nominateassign stations/platforms into GBON, either on the basis of the global gap analysis or one performed by the Member.
+Members have the authority to assign stations/platforms to GBON, either on the basis of the global gap analysis or one performed by the Member.

 All marine stations/platforms registered in OSCAR/Surface that report observations of the variables defined in provisions 3.2.2.10 and 3.2.2.15 are considered GBON stations/platforms, due to the short life span and moving nature of many of the observing platforms.

-The process to be followed by all stakeholders for the designationmonitoring of GBON stations is regulated according to Appendix 3.1 of the Manual on the WIGOS and is reproduced here for convenience:
+The process to be followed by all stakeholders for the monitoring of GBON stations is regulated according to Appendix 3.1 of the Manual on the WIGOS and is reproduced here for convenience:

-1. The list of GBON stations/platforms is drawn from the list of theall available stations/platforms in WIGOS as registered in the Observing Systems Capability Analysis and Review tool for surface-based observations (OSCAR/Surface) by the Members,OSCAR/Surface, and monitored by the WIGOS Data Quality Monitoring System (WDQMS) for data quality.
+1. The list of GBON stations/platforms is drawn from the list of all available stations/platforms in WIGOS as registered in OSCAR/Surface, and monitored by the WDQMS for data quality.